Not sure where to start?

 - Habit/routine management to reduce dog’s anxiety triggers

 How the Separation Anxiety Management Program Works

 During this in-home lesson, your trainer will focus on improvements you can make today in your environment and daily habits.
 Before your dog even learns a new command, you can reduce destructiveness and anxiety with a few changes to your daily routine.
 Your trainer will help you understand how to set your environment up to alleviate anxiety, and give you daily exercises to boost your dog’s confidence.

-During a short stay on our campus, your dog will be introduced to our positive reinforcement training method.
+During a short stay on our campus, your dog will be introduced to our positive experience training method.
 They’ll learn to understand and respond to each of our basic obedience commands, and be exposed to increasing distraction to build confidence through success.
 Our care team will provide walks, supervised play groups, and enrichment during your dog’s down time, which supports socialization and further builds confidence and independence.
 At the end of their stay, you’ll be reunited – furthering your pet’s confidence in separation.

 When you pick your dog up from campus, you’ll have your first of 3 weekly lessons with your trainer.
-The focus of this lesson is to teach you our positive reinforcement method and how to use each of your dog’s new commands.
+The focus of this lesson is to teach you our training method and how to use each of your dog’s new commands.
 When you arrive home, you’ll start to reap immediate benefits of bonding, confidence building, and exercise for your dog.
 Your weekly lessons will build on this homework, offering specialized exercises to manage your dog’s problem behaviors.